nareshbhatia/nextjs-nested-layouts/README.md

 ![Network Calls](assets/network-calls.png)

-The first call to get an RSC Payload seems completely unnecessary for every click.
+I can understand if the RSC Payload is requested just the first time a movie is clicked.
+However, for subsequent clicks, we shouldn't have to download the RSC payload again because we are rendering the same client component repeatedly (just with different data).
 We are wasting 572 ms per click!
-Since we are rendering the same client component repeatedly (just with different data), we shouldn't have to download the RSC payload again and again.
-I can understand if this Payload is requested just the first time a movie is clicked.

-I would love to get a good explanation of this behavior and a workaround if possible.
-All we should see is one call to the API server for each click.
-What I am asking for is not unreasonable – it's a no-brainer if I was writing a SPA!
+I would love to get (1) an explanation of why this behavior is happening and (2) a workaround where all we see is one call to the API server for each click.

+This is hampering my ability to deliver a responsive user interface for this use case with Next + RSC.
+This would be a no-brainer to implement as a traditional React SPA.

 ## Development Build